stripoinc/stripo-plugin-samples/extensions/docs/README.md

 2. **Performance Considerations**: Minimize DOM manipulations in your renderer to maintain good performance, especially for complex blocks.

+### Editor configuration

+Extensions can retrieve the editor's configuration settings by calling the `getEditorConfig()` method.
+This method is provided on the `api` property, which is accessible from various extension components such as `Block`, `UiElement`, `Control`, `SettingsPanelRegistry`, `ContextAction`, and `BlockRenderer`.

+The `getEditorConfig()` method returns a JavaScript object.
+This object contains the key-value pairs of all configuration options that were supplied to the editor during its initialization (e.g., within the `options` argument of `window.UIEditor.initEditor(container, options)`).

+Accessing these configuration settings enables extensions to dynamically adapt their behavior based on the specific setup and parameters of the editor instance.

 ## Examples and Tutorials

 [These examples](../) demonstrate how to create complete, functional extensions for the Stripo Editor.
 You can use them as starting points for your own extension development.